Testosterone Rex: Reception

-Annie Murphy Paul's review in The New York Times is generally positive.
-Paul does believe there is a flaw in the way the book is structured.
-She states that the book is too 'thoroughly argued' and this makes the book feel too briskly written and difficult to take a breath from the arguments Fine constructs.
+Annie Murphy Paul's review in The New York Times was positive.
+Paul goes through major arguments and anecdotes recounted in the book, commenting with high praise, saying "again and again, Fine questions the way we think of biological sex."
+At the end of the review, she suggests some might find the reading to be rapid-paced and dense.

-Katrina Krammer's review in Chemistry World is positive, Krammer points out that the book is humorous.
-Which, she says, is a surprise because of the books serious topics and well-formed arguments.
+Katrina Krammer's review in Chemistry World is positive.
+Krammer points out that the book is humorous, which, she says, is a surprise because of the book's serious topics and well-formed arguments.
 The reviewer believes that the book is written in an accessible language 'free of jargon' which makes the book understandable by people without a scientific background.

 Mel Rumble of the New Scientist gave a neutral review of the book.
 Rumble focuses more on the arguments around the experiments Fine talks about and the flaws she discusses in those experiments.
 Rumble believes that Fine is making a connection between gender/testosterone ideas in science: "Ultimately, Fine leaves us clear that Testosterone Rex's old stories are unjustified.
 What happens next is 'a question for our values, not science', says Fine, arguing for a world where cultural and gender norms sit with evolution, genetics and hormones to take account of all the influences."